 Verify instructor knowledge and experience.
-Instructors should hold a certification from the National Surf Schools and Instructors Association, the International Surfing Association, or similar certification.
-Ocean lifeguard certifications are required.
+Instructors should hold a certification from the National Surf Schools & Instructors Association, the International Surfing Association, or similar certification.
+Ocean lifeguard certifications, per state or local standards, are required.
 The instructor-to-girl ratio should be one to four.

-Note: The instructor-to-participant ratio is not the same as the adult-to-girl ratio found in "Introduction to Safety Activity Checkpoints 2020."
-Both ratios must be complied with when girls are participating in surfing.
+Note: The instructor-to-participant ratio is different from the adult-to-youth ratio found in Introduction: Standard Safety Guidelines.
+Both ratios must be complied with when participating in surfing.
 For example, if 15 Juniors are participating in surfing, there must be four instructors plus two adult Girl Scout volunteers who are not instructors.

 Pick an ability-appropriate site.
-Make sure the surfing location complements the surfers' ability levels.
+Make sure the surfing location complements the surfers' abilities and levels.
 Some beaches designate areas for beginners, intermediate surfers, and higher-level surfers.
-If the surfing location does not designate areas by skill level, verify with the surfing instructor that the location is appropriate for the girls.
+If the surfing location does not designate areas by skill level, verify with the surfing instructor that the location is appropriate for participants.

 Select a safe location.
 A location with a soft, sandy, or muddy bottom is best.
-Scout out a location that does not have a sharp-edged or rocky bottom, which can be dangerous and can cut feet and limbs.
+Choose a location that does not have a sharp-edged or rocky bottom, which can be dangerous.
 Also, inquire about potential dangerous marine life and rip tides.
-Keep girls away from these hazards when they become evident.
+Keep away from these hazards when they become evident.

 Safeguard valuables.
 Don't leave personal belongings and valuables unattended in a public place.
-If working with a surfboarding school or camp, call ahead to inquire about the company's storage amenities.
+If working with a surfboarding school or camp, call ahead to inquire about the company's storage options.

 Prepare for emergencies.
-Ensure the presence of a waterproof first aid kit and a first-aider with a current certificate in first aid, including adult and child CPR or CPR/AED, who is prepared to handle cases of near-drowning, immersion hypothermia, and sunburn.
-If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first-aider with wilderness first aid.
+Ensure the presence of a waterproof first aid kit and a first aider with a current certificate in first aid, including adult and child CPR or CPR/AED, who is prepared for cases of near-drowning, immersion hypothermia, and sunburn.
+If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first aider with Wilderness First Aid certification.

 Get a weather and tide report.
 Never surf on a stormy day.
 Following rainy weather, check the water quality before surfing.
-On the morning of the surf trip, determine whether conditions will be appropriate for surfing by searching for regional surf reports on SurfLine.com, FreeTideTables.com, 17ft.com, and Weather.com.
+On the morning of the surf trip, determine whether conditions will be appropriate for surfing by searching for regional surf reports on SurfLine.com, 17ft.com, and Weather.com.
 If weather conditions prevent the surf trip, be prepared with a backup plan or alternative activity.

 Assess wave heights.
-Call the surf instructor on the day of the trip to confirm that wave heights are appropriate for girls.
-Wave heights rely heavily on wind strengths; two- to three-foot waves are recommended for beginners.
-When waves surpass five feet, it can be difficult to paddle out from the shore.
+Call the surf instructor on the day of the trip to confirm that wave heights are appropriate for participants' skill level.
+Wave heights rely heavily on wind strengths; 2- to 3-foot waves are recommended for beginners.
+When waves surpass 5 feet, it can be difficult to paddle out from the shore.